Introduction to Azure Storage

 Azure NetApp Files data traffic is inherently secure by design, as it doesn't provide a public endpoint and data traffic stays within customer-owned VNet.
 Data-in-flight isn't encrypted by default.
 However, data traffic from an Azure VM (running an NFS or SMB client) to Azure NetApp Files is as secure as any other Azure-VM-to-VM traffic.
 NFSv4.1 and SMB3 data-in-flight encryption can optionally be enabled.
 See Security FAQs for Azure NetApp Files.

 To ensure that your data is durable, Azure Storage stores multiple copies of your data.
 When you set up your storage account, you select a redundancy option.
-For more information, see Azure Storage redundancy.
+For more information, see Azure Storage redundancy and Azure Files data redundancy.

 Azure NetApp Files provides locally redundant storage with 99.99% availability.